 For security reasons, the grounds of the hospital were clearly defined by railings and high walls; access was through one main entrance and a small side gate, kept locked at night.
 This physical arrangement of 'containment' had important resonance for the hospital, helping define it and contributing toward a sense of unity amongst those who worked there.
-Although its' reputation was belied by a run-down physical appearance, there was a sense of cohesion that employees were a part of a highly respected and famous unit.
+Although its reputation was belied by a run-down physical appearance, there was a sense of cohesion that employees were a part of a highly respected and famous unit.
 A large number of staff were employed on site so individuals did not necessarily 'know' one another; however, people recognised and generally acknowledged each other.
-A sense of unity was also engendered by the familiarity of regular domestic, portering, maintenance and catering staff, - something which was lost in the relatively anonymous world of the vast general hospital.
+A sense of unity was also engendered by the familiarity of regular domestic, portering, maintenance and catering staff, something that was lost in the relatively anonymous world of the vast general hospital.
 This was particularly noticeable in the canteen.

 Providing a reasonable standard of food at subsidised prices in a friendly atmosphere, the hospital canteen served staff and visitors alike and appeared another key factor in reinforcing a sense of cohesion within the hospital.
-However, in what was otherwise a highly hierarchical organisation, it also provided a liminal space in which the boundaries between professional and individual, clinical and social were broken.
+Moreover, in what was otherwise a highly hierarchical organisation, it provided a liminal space in which the boundaries between professional and individual, clinical and social were broken.
 The 'canteen culture' was relatively egalitarian, formally stratified seating arrangements having long ceased; all grades of staff sat and ate together.
-Different categories of staff tended to stay apart, although such arrangements appeared as much factors of personal ease and courtesy as a particular code of conduct.
+Different categories of staff tended to stay apart, although such arrangements appeared due to personal ease as much as a particular code of conduct.

 As the canteen was commonly used by most of the hospital staff it was an important site for informal communication within the organisation.
 The discussion of issues during shared meal-breaks avoided the threat inherent in formal appointments on 'official' territory.
 It certainly proved invaluable for field-work, facilitating informal chats with all grades of staff, including managers.
-This helped ensure the 'gatekeepers' were kept aware of and familiar with the stages of the research, thus promoting a sense of transparency rather than secrecy.
 The facility was also important as a venue for staff parties and for the caseload midwives' and mothers' reunion tea, which became an annual jamboree.

 The clinical facilities of the hospital were contained within one building, an arrangement that probably contributed to a perception that the medical staff were omnipresent.
-Apart from the foetal assessment unit, all 'outpatient' facilities and the Community Midwifery Service were on the ground floor; the various 'inpatient' facilities were located on the subsequent six floors.

 Two wards and a six-roomed private wing offered inpatient facilities for both ante- and post-natal care, providing an element of geographical continuity for admissions.
 However, continuity of midwifery carer was minimised by staff being rotated every few months through all departments, although on a highly irregular basis.